 1. GoPro KARMA Drone with Harness for GoPro 5

 The KARMA GoPro drone sits comfortably at the top of our list as the best GoPro drone on the market to date.
 There are a number of reasons that make the KARMA the number one choice for GoPro but price isn’t one of them we’re afraid.
-At around £900 without a camera and £1200 with a GoPro 5 or 6 the KARMA is far from the cheapest GoPro drone to choose from, but we know when it comes to drones that we get what we pay for… and you get plenty of tech (and accessories) for your money with this drone.
+You can buy it with or without a camera such as a GoPro 5 or 6 but the KARMA is far from the cheapest GoPro drone to choose from, but we know when it comes to drones that we get what we pay for… and you get plenty of tech (and accessories) for your money with this drone.

 It is easy to mistake the KARMA for a Mavic Pro in terms of its looks and if you are familiar with the way the Mavic Pro folds for (fairly) easy portability then you will already have an idea of the style of the KARMA.
 Complete with carry case, the KARMA is a joy to transport with simple folding and removal of the propellers and the reverse to set back up in a flash on location.